 - About a month into the war with The Race in Worldwar: War of Equals, the US and the European Union are very interested in the captured Hydrogen engines from Race vehicles.
 Europe reverse engineers the engines, and are expected to be mass produced by January.

-- In Harry Tano, the presence of former Jedi Ahsoka Tano soon leads to Republic Tech being recreated on Earth, albeit with a large portion of it being Magi Tech until workarounds can be found.
+- In Harry Tano, the presence of former Jedi Ahsoka Tano soon leads to Republic Tech being recreated on Earth, albeit with a large portion of it being Magitek until workarounds can be found.

 - The Asylum film Transmorphers has the human resistance's weaponry reverse-engineered from the alien robots'.

-- Pseudo-example in The Stinger of the second Night at the Museum movie, where a cell phone left in a portrait-sized photograph prompted a guy from just after WWII to attempt to reverse engineer it.
+- Pseudo-example in The Stinger of Night at the Museum: Battle of the Smithsonian movie, where a cell phone left in a portrait-sized photograph prompted a guy from just after WWII to attempt to reverse engineer it.
 According to the photo, his name was Joey Motorola.
 Motorola, Inc. was founded in 1928 by Paul V. Galvin and was already making hand-held radios in 1940.

 - Paul, who is solely responsible for most of technological and pop culture advancement, including the idea for the movie ET.